Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 Now, let's see what's going on this week:

-Tuesday sees the Subscriber Comm-Link and Newsletter land with fresh perks and new flair for our Subscribers.
+Tuesday sees the Subscriber Comm-Link and Newsletter land with fresh flair for our Subscribers.

 We offer this World to the Galaxy as a place to study and a place to meet We offer this World to the Entity as a place to study and a place to meet Known locally as Pinecone, this Poisonous Main Sequence Dwarf is situated on the further edge of the green band and is often overlooked when compared to Kallis VI Damn right it is.
 Point is, no damn AI system's ever gonna be as good as an experienced Chief engineer